 - Find the email address for the tax area you need at dor.sc.gov/contact.

-Help protect yourself and prevent the spread of the virus by emailing us instead of visiting an office.
+Help protect yourself and prevent the spread of the virus by calling or emailing us instead of visiting an office.
 If you need in-person assistance, please come alone or limit the number of people in your group.
 Masks are required when visiting any of our offices.